Tagging a jet from a dark sector with Jet-substructures at colliders: Introduction

 \section{Introduction}

 The existence of Dark Matter (DM) in our universe has been confirmed indirectly with its gravitational effects\,\cite{Ade:2015xua}.
 Still we have no idea about the nature of DM as we have not found DM ``directly" with various DM experiments.
-Especially WIMP (Weakly Interacting Massive Particle) as the most popular DM paradigm has been a subject for various experiments including space indirect searches, nucleon scattering direct searches, and collider experiments.
-However, we have excluded a wide range in the parameter space of WIMP\,\cite{Tan:2016zwf,Akerib:2016vxi} from null results in above searches.
-In additional to the WIMP paradigm, another DM scenario called asymmetric DM\,\cite{Nussinov:1985xr,Kaplan:1991ah,Barr:1990ca,Barr:1991qn,Dodelson:1991iv,Fujii:2002aj,Kitano:2004sv,Farrar:2005zd,Kitano:2008tk,Gudnason:2006ug,Kaplan:2009ag,Shelton:2010ta,Davoudiasl:2010am,Buckley:2010ui,Cohen:2010kn,Frandsen:2011kt,Petraki:2013wwa,Zurek:2013wia,Davoudiasl:2017pwe}, which is inspired by the coincidence of the abundance of visible matter and DM as $\Omega_{DM} \simeq 5\Omega_B$, has attracted attention as the one of alternative DM scenarios.

-In the asymmetric DM paradigm, DM and its antiparticle aDM(anti-Dark Matter) are produced not equally in the early universe period.
-Then an effective annihilation between DM and aDM eliminates aDM in the universe and the remaining DM particles compose current relic density.
-Thus space indirect experiments become ineffective in searches for asymmetric DM as they rely on currently negligible portion of aDM.
+Especially, WIMP (Weakly Interacting Massive Particle) as the most popular DM paradigm has been a subject for various experiments including space indirect searches, nucleon scattering direct searches, and collider experiments.
+However, we have excluded a wide range in the parameter space of WIMP from null results in above searches\,\cite{DirectSearch1,DirectSearch2,LHCSearch1,LHCSearch2,LHCSearch3,LHCSearch4,LHCSearch5}.
+In additional to the WIMP paradigm, another DM scenario called asymmetric DM\,\cite{Nussinov:1985xr,Kaplan:1991ah,Barr:1990ca,Barr:1991qn,Dodelson:1991iv,Fujii:2002aj,Kitano:2004sv,Farrar:2005zd,Kitano:2008tk,Gudnason:2006ug,Kaplan:2009ag,Shelton:2010ta,Davoudiasl:2010am,Buckley:2010ui,Cohen:2010kn,Frandsen:2011kt,Petraki:2013wwa,Zurek:2013wia,Ibe:2018juk,Ibe:2018tex}, which is motivated by the coincidence of the abundance of visible matter and DM as $\Omega_{DM} \simeq 5\Omega_B$, has attracted attentions.
+In asymmetric DM paradigm, DM and its antiparticle aDM(anti-Dark Matter) are produced not equally in the early universe.
+Subsequently, annihilation between DM and aDM eliminates aDM in the universe, and the remaining DM particles compose current relic density.

-A mechanism that linking unbalance in a visible sector and a dark sector is required in asymmetric DM model, and most of them will deduce an approximate equivalence of visible matter number density and DM number density, $n_{DM} \simeq n_B$, in the current universe.
-Combining with abundance ratio $\Omega_{DM} \simeq 5\Omega_B$, number density ratio between visible matter and DM naturally suggest a DM mass range of $\mathcal{O}(1\sim10)$GeV.
-In such a low mass region, especially in mass region lower than 5GeV, nucleon scattering direct search experiments become insensitive.